jviosca/Media-portrayal-of-People-in-STEM-in-Spanish-written-press/README.md

 ## Discussion <a name="discussion"></a>

-The data presented here suggests a strong men-favouring gender bias in the representation of people working in STEM in Spanish writen press quotes.
+The data presented here suggests that Spanish writen press quotes portray a **strong men-favouring gender bias in the representation of people working in STEM**.
 Moreover, despite a heightened awareness about the issue of gender bias in academia and other professional fields that is occuring in recent years, this data does not suggest that such gender bias is being effectively tackled when it comes to media portrayal